amrbenattia/Object-Detection/README.md

 #saved model will be found in ./logs folder created while start training.

-# Models pretrained on COCO and Beer Datasets
+# Models pretrained on COCO and out Datasets
 you could downlaod from this link below and save to your present working directory. https://drive.google.com/drive/folders/1hW0V-X3W083hcPlCodAcS4uyjskgAqh-?usp=sharing